-Yes, I've finally compiled a list of my favorite accommodations around the world.
-This list includes cool hostels, beach bungalow eco-resorts, and culturally rich home stays.
+Yes, I've finally compiled a list of my favorite hostels around the world.
+This lists includes mountain top bungalows, organic farms in Colombia, and river hostels with amazing sunrises.

 Disclaimer: I do not travel in a lap of luxury...for a reason!
 My main priority when I travel is to connect with and support the local community and be surrounded by nature and culture.